 In recognition of military service to the United States of America, students who are honorably discharged or currently serving in the U.S. military (active duty, National Guard, or Reserves), or will be commissioned upon graduation, are given the opportunity to wear a red, white, and blue honor cord.
-See Student Records if you are a current or former service member who chooses to be recognized at the ceremony.
+Contact Student Records at student.records@gotoltc.edu if you are a current or former service member who chooses to be recognized at the ceremony.